 Magic Leap One: Weighing less than 0.8 pounds, this headset provides one of the most lightweight experiences available today with a 40° x 30° FOV, just barely eclipsed by that of Microsoft’s HoloLens 2.
 En route to dematerialization, Magic Leap merely requires a small “Lightpack” attachment in the wearer’s pocket, connected via cable to the goggles.
 A handheld controller additionally contains a touchpad, haptic feedback, and six degrees of freedom motion sensing.
 Meanwhile, light sensors make the digital renderings even more realistic, as they reflect physical light into the viewer’s space.

-Teasing AR’s future convergence with AI, Magic Leap even features a virtual human called “Mica,” which responds to a user’s emotions (detected through eye-tracking) by returning a smile or offering a friendly gesture.
+Teasing AR’s future convergence with Artificial Intelligence, Magic Leap even features a virtual human called “Mica,” which responds to a user’s emotions (detected through eye-tracking) by returning a smile or offering a friendly gesture.

-As headsets plummet in price and size, AR will rapidly permeate households over the next decade.
+As headsets plummet in price and size, AR technology will rapidly permeate households over the next decade.

 Once we have mastered headsets and smart glasses, AR-enabled contact lenses will make our virtually enhanced world second nature.